Ground beefShelf Life, Storage, and Spoilage Guide

 3-4 months

-For best quality, freeze ground beef in its original packaging or rewrap tightly in heavy-duty foil, plastic wrap, or freezer paper, or place in a freezer bag, removing as much air as possible.
+For best quality, wrap raw ground beef tightly in heavy-duty aluminum foil, plastic wrap, or freezer paper, or place in a heavy-duty freezer bag or airtight container.
 Label with the date.

 Signs of Spoilage